Master of Fine Arts (Sculpture)

 Related Programs

-Students interested in the Master of Fine Arts (Sculpture) may also wish to explore related programs at Fort Hays State University.
-These options offer opportunities to expand technical skills, broaden creative perspectives, and enhance professional development.
+Students interested in the Master of Fine Arts (Sculpture) program may also consider related programs at Fort Hays State University, which provide opportunities to deepen technical skills, expand creative perspectives, and support professional growth.

 - Master of Fine Arts (Drawing-Painting)